gmullerb/base-style-config/README.md

 ### Code Style Checking Common rules

-#### All files [1]
+#### Common rules (common-checks.xml) [1]

 * No tab characters on files.
 * Requires a new line break at the end of the file[2].

 > [1] Extensions: css, conf, gitignore, gradle, groovy, java, js, json, html, md, properties, sh, sql, ts, txt, xml, yml.
 > [2] In order to be friendly with Code Versioning tools.

-#### Backend and Frontend
+#### Common Backend's, Frontend's and Build's code rules

 To highlights:

-* CamelCase naming convention.
-* Egyptian brackets.
+* Naming convention: CamelCase.
+* Brackets style: Stroustrup.
-* "Tab" character checking with 2 spaces.
+* Indentation: "Tab" character = 2 spaces.
+* Line length limit: 144 characters per line.
-* Method length limit (48 lines).
+* Method length limit: 48 lines per method.
-* Method parameters number limit (4 parameters).
+* Method parameters number limit: 5 parameters per method.
   * Except for Constructor where no limit is set (just to allow Immutables class with a lot of fields).
+* Method count limit: 10 methods per class.
+* Class count limit: 1 Class per file.
+* Cyclomatic Complexity limit: 8 paths.
-* Requires semicolon at the end of the line.
+* Requires semicolon at the end of the line (except for Build's code).
 * Some spacing rules are the same.

 ### Code Style Checking Custom rules